 Whatever illness or injury is preventing you from working—including a mental disorder—you must meet the Social Security Administration’s basic requirements for collecting SSDI.
 You must have an impairment that prevents you from working for at least 12 months, and you must have paid into the Social Security system for at least five of the last ten years.
-If you meet these basic criteria, the next step is to determine if your mental illness is considered a qualifying disorder by the SSA.
+If you meet these basic criteria, the next step is to determine if your mental illness is considered a "qualifying disorder" by the SSA.

-Special Requirements Related to Mental Illness
+Special Requirements Related to Disability Benefits for Mental Illness

 The SSA’s Listing of Impairments—also known as the Blue Book—includes a section for mental disorders which discusses the symptoms, severity, and duration of the illness required to qualify for disability benefits.
 In general, applicants must have a medically documented history of the disorder over a period of at least two years.
 The section is divided into 11 categories, including the following:

 - Neurocognitive disorders.
 This category includes dementia caused by Alzheimer’s disease as well as other illnesses.
 Sufferers must display a clinically significant decline in cognitive function to qualify for disability benefits.